civilTANG/ALTERapi/README.md

 # api_replacement

 # Overview
-The performance of data analytics programs is becoming a major concern for developers nowadays.
-We study how API choices could improve data analytics performance while preserving functional equivalence.Based on natural language processing technology, we have discovered 49 pairs of replaceable API pairs on stackoverflow.We have developed a tool`api_replacement` that can help developers discover low-efficiency APIs in the code and recommend higher-efficiency APIs.
+The performance of data analytics programs has become one of the developers’ major concerns nowadays.
+We study how API choices could improve data analytics performance while preserving functional equivalence.Based on the natural language processing technology, we have discovered 49 pairs of replaceable API pairs on stackoverflow.We have developed a tool`api_replacement` that can help developers discover low-efficiency APIs in the code and recommend higher-efficiency APIs.

-`api_replacement` can help you finding  low-efficiency APIs from your code.
+`api_replacement` can identify low-efficiency APIs from your code.

 `api_replacement` can recommend higher-efficiency APIs.

-# installing
+# Installing
-To install the latest development version from GitHub
+To install the latest version from GitHub

-`$ pip install git+git://github.com/civilTANG/api_replacement.git`
+`$ pip install git+git://github.com/civilTANG/APIreplacement.git`